 Traditionally, shelterbelts were multiple straight rows of trees lining a driveway or bordering farm fields.
 Ecobuffers, established using different planting configurations, bring additional benefits for environmental conservation.

 How to apply for the program

 Thinking of starting a shelterbelt?
-The best time to start the planning for next year is now.
-Costs are shared equally between the MD of Taber and the landowner, and the MD of Taber crews will help with planting and setting up drip irrigation if water is available nearby.
+The best time to start planning for next year is now.
+Costs are shared equally between the MD of Taber and the landowner, and Agricultural Services will help with planting and setting up drip irrigation if water is available nearby.

 Please print and complete the Shelterbelt Application Form.
 Completed forms can be Emailed or delivered in-person to the Administration office at 4900B - 50 Street in Taber or the Operations & Maintenance Building located on Highway 3 171027 AB-3, Barnwell.

 For information on applying, suitable species, shelterbelt design, and more call 403-223-8735.